LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ### Pinnacle 100/MG100

-The Blue LED blinks once a second when the module is searching for a BL654 Sensor Board/ESS service device.
-When it finds a sensor and successfully connects to it, the LED remains on.
+The Blue LED blinks once a second when the Pinnacle device is advertising.
+While it is connected, the LED remains on.

 The Green LED can be controlled via the LwM2M server Light Control object (Pinnacle 100 only).